usman-bashir/xrc/README.md

 	- Markdown
 	- Json
 	- Xml
+	- Raw (byte[])
-- On the same page you can mix content using different languages
+- Mix content using different view engines.
+- Partial page rendering.
+- Friendly urls
-- Url segment parameters, query parameters or static parameters
+- Url segment parameters, query parameters or static parameters.
-- Easy setup and deploy
-- Azure ready
-- Any .NET class can be used as data provider
+- Any .NET class can be used as data provider.
-- Extensible infrastructure
+- Extensible infrastructure.
-- IoC friendly with native Windsor Castle support
+- IoC friendly with native Windsor Castle support.
+- Friendly error (with custom errors and http status codes)
+- Easy setup and deploy.
+- Azure ready.
 - TODO Caching
 - TODO Authentication

 Installing and using XRC
 ------------------------